Basic geometric and kinematic features of the Standard Cosmological Model: Abstract

 \section{Abstract}

-{ In this paper we calculate quantitative characteristics of basic geometric and kinematic properties of the Standard Cosmological Model ($\Lambda$CDM).
-Using equations of Friedman uniform cosmological models we derive equations characterizing a $\Lambda$CDM, which describes the most appropriate real universe.
+{ We present a brief history of the construction of models of the universe, followed by calculations of quantitative characteristics of basic geometric and kinematic properties of the Standard Cosmological Model ($\Lambda$CDM).
+Using the Friedmann equations of uniform space, we derive equations characterizing a $\Lambda$CDM model that describes a universe corresponding to current observational data.
 The equations take into account the effects of radiation and ultra-relativistic neutrinos.
-We show that the universe at very early and late stages can be described to sufficient accuracy by simple formulas.
-We derive moments when densities of gravitational components of the universe become equal, when they contribute equally to the gravitational force, when the accelerating expansion of space starts, and several others.
-The distance to the expanding spherical horizon and its acceleration are determined.
-Terms of the horizon, second inflation, and second horizon are explained.
-The remote future of the universe and the opportunity in principle of connection with extraterrestrial civilizations are discussed.}
+It is shown that the universe at very early and late stages can be described to sufficient accuracy by simple formulas.
+Certain important moments of cosmic evolution are determined: the times when densities of the gravitational components of the universe become equal, when they contribute equally to the gravitational force, when the accelerating expansion of space begins, and several others.
+The dependences of different distances on redshift and the scale factor of space are derived.
+The distance to the sphere that expands with the speed of light (the Hubble distance), and its current and future acceleration, are found.
+Concepts of a horizon, second inflation, and second horizon are discussed.
+We consider the remote future of the universe and the opportunity, in principle, of connection with extraterrestrial civilizations.}